hashicorp/terraform-provider-aws/docs/add-a-new-resource.md

 #### Wait for prioritization.

 In general, pull requests are triaged within a few days of creation and are prioritized based on community reactions.
-Please view our Prioritization guide TODO for full details of the process.
+Please view our [Prioritization Guide](prioritization-guide.md) for full details of the process.